Traveling has its ups and downs.

 One item I have had many patients tell me helped them with getting into and out of their car, is the car cane. (affiliate link)

-Help your seniors stay healthy traveling by printing out and educating them with this handout.
+Help your seniors stay healthy while traveling by educating them with this handout.

 For more patient education, The CDC also has excellent detailed health and travel advice.